Year 9 Humanities and Social Sciences

 Geography

-Students undertake a sustainable environmental study that allows them to gain understanding and knowledge in the interrelationships between environmental factors and features such as biomes and human activity impacts.
+Students undertake a sustainable environmental study that allows them to gain understanding and knowledge in the interrelationships between environmental factors and features such as biomes and human activity.

 Civics and Citizenship